Memoirs...

 1968

 CROMPTON'S MULE - Robin Pemberton-Billing asked us to supply and perform the musical content in this, the Octagon Theatre's first documentary.
+Here's a sample of Dave, me and Jane Wood from the cast singing "3 Apprentice Weavers":

-NICE TIME - This was my first TV appearance.
+NICE TIME - This was our first TV appearance.
 It was on Granada and hosted by Kenny Everett and Germaine Greer.
 They advertised for anyone who could play tunes on their teeth.
 Dave and I, along with eight others, played "Sailor's Hornpipe" on teeth and head.

-DAVE & BERNARD at the railroad track: 1968
+DAVE & BERNARD at the railroad track: 1966

 1969